When Cops Go Rogue

 We want to trust police officers and we should be able to do just that.
 However, I cannot imagine Robert Leone ever trusting a police officer again, can you?

-Entry filed under: 9/11, alienology, Atheism and religion, Barack Hussein Obama, Barry Sotero, Communism, Demonic, dispensationalism, Eastern Mysticism, emergent church, Gun Control, Islam, Islamofascism, israel, Judaism, Life in America, Maitreya, new age movement, Posttribulational Rapture, Pretribulational Rapture, Radical Islam, rapture, Religious - Christian - End Times, Religious - Christian - Prophecy, Religious - Christian - Theology, salvation, Satanism, second coming, Sharia Law, Shelf Reliance, Socialism, temple mount, Thrive Shelf Reliance, Transhumanism, ufology.
+Entry filed under: 9/11, alienology, Atheism and religion, Barack Hussein Obama, Barry Sotero, Communism, Demonic, dispensationalism, Eastern Mysticism, emergent church, Gun Control, Islam, Islamofascism, israel, Judaism, Life in America, Maitreya, new age movement, Posttribulational Rapture, Pretribulational Rapture, Radical Islam, rapture, Religious - Christian - End Times, Religious - Christian - Prophecy, Religious - Christian - Theology, salvation, Satanism, second coming, Sharia Law, Socialism, temple mount, Transhumanism, ufology.
 Tags: cops brutalize robert leone, larry hohol, larry hohol police brutality, luzerne county railroad, Police brutality worse than Rodney King, robert leone, robert leone beaten by cops, robert leone set up by cops in pa, towanda county pa cops.